autoloadnextpost/alnp-documentation/en_US/theme-selectors.md

 For more information, visit the [repeater template](https://github.com/autoloadnextpost/alnp-documentation/blob/master/en_US/repeater-template.md) documentation.

 <!-- link "apply one" to the post navigation documentation -->

+### Use the theme customizer

+To make things easier between switching from viewing the settings page and a single post while using the developer tool to inspect your theme selectors.
+You can find the same settings in [the WordPress theme customizer](https://raw.githubusercontent.com/autoloadnextpost/alnp-documentation/master/assets/theme-customizer-theme-selectors.png) under the Auto Load Next Post section.

+Once you have opened the WordPress theme customizer, view any single post or view your blog archive (or the frontpage depending if you have set a frontpage and blog archive from the **Reading** settings in WordPress), then the Auto Load Next Post section will appear.
+Enter it and the plugin settings will show.
+From there you can enter the theme selectors the same way as the settings page and save them by pressing the **Publish** button.

+> ℹ️ Do not forget to have the developer tools open when viewing a single post to help you find your theme selectors.

 ## For theme developers